Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/debug_by_vscode.md

 ![RemoteSSH](imgs/plugin-remote-ssh.png)

-We can operate the OneFlow on server and use Remote SSH connect  VS Code.
-Thus **it can let user operated just like local environment**.
+We can operate the OneFlow on server and use Remote SSH connect  VS Code. **It can let user debug code just like local environment**.

-After finish Remote - SSH installation, press F1 then enter `Remote-SSH: Connect to Host..` to search.
-After config ssh then you can connect to server.
+After finishing Remote - SSH installation, press F1 then enter `Remote-SSH: Connect to Host..` to search.
+You can connect to server after setting the connection information for SSH.

-After use Remote - SSH, in plug column, will automatically classify the local and remote.
-If detected the need some plug need install on remote server.
-It will show in grey and with a button called **Install in SSH: remote server name**.
-Click on that can install the corresponding plugs.
+After using Remote - SSH, in plugin column, will automatically classify the local and remote.
+If a plugin that needs to be installed on a remote computer is detected, it will show in grey and with a button called **Install in SSH: remote server name**.
+Click on that can install the corresponding plugins.

 ![remotePlugin](imgs/plugin-remote-ssh-install.png)

-Like the figure show, we have already installed Python, clangd and NativeDebug.
-In order to support remote configuration.
+Like the figure show, we have already installed Python, clangd and NativeDebug in order to support remote configuration.

-But the remote console didn’t installed Go and HTML CSS Suport plug.
+But the remote server didn’t installed Go and HTML CSS Support plugin.

 ### clangd
-After sample configuration, clangd can support convenient of code completion and symbols jump.
+After simple configuration, Clangd can provide us with the convenience of code completion, symbol jump, etc.

-Before configure clangd, we need make sure:
+Before configuring clangd, we need to make sure:

-* Already use editor generated `compile_commands.json` file.
+* We have already compiled and generated `compile_commands.json` file.

-* Already use Remote - SSH install clangd on remote console.
+* We have already used Remote - SSH to install clangd on remote server.

 * We **do not** recommend installing ms-vscode.cpptools C/C++ which is recommended by VS Code.
-Because it could be conflicts to clangd.
+Because the clangd might conflict with it.

 #### Installing clangd
-The plug on VS code use clangd services to interact and get information then display.Thus, in addition to use clangd on VS code.
-We also need installed clangd services program on **the console which have OneFlow source code**.
+The plugin on VS code use clangd services to interact and get information then display.
+Thus, in addition to install clangd plugin on VS code.
+We also need to install clangd services program on **the server which have OneFlow source code**.

-We use **download zip file and unpack** to install.
-More methods please reference to [ clangd offical site](https://clangd.llvm.org/installation.html).
+We **download zip file and unpack** to install.
+More methods please refer to [clangd offical site](https://clangd.llvm.org/installation.html).

-First, download the clangd corresponding to our system version on [this site](https://github.com/clangd/clangd/releases/) and unpacked.
-After unpack, run the clangd testing to make sure everything can run normally.
+First, download the clangd corresponding to our platform on [this site](https://github.com/clangd/clangd/releases/) and unzip.
+After unzipping, run the clangd test to make sure everything can run normally.

 ```shell
 /path/to/clangd/bin/clangd --help